deepchecks/deepchecks/docs/source/user-guide/when_should_you_use.rst

    the information organized together: :ref:`General Overview <when_should_you_use__general_overview>`.

-Of course, for each of these phases our needs and the availabe assets are different.
+Of course, for each of these phases your needs and the availabe assets are different.
 Let's have a look at them.

 .. _when_should_you_use__new_data: